BeChris/ampkg/README.md

 ```

 ### BUILD_OPTIONAL
-Same as BUILD_MANDATORY except packages provided in the list are optional and not mandatory.
+Same as BUILD_MANDATORY except packages provided in the list are optional and not mandatory : if one of them is not found package building is still executed

 ### RUN_MANDATORY
 List of packages which **must** be installed on user system in order to be able to execute binaries included in the package to be installed.\